Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: The Overview of the Optimization Scheme

-Group leaders optimization algorithm (GLOA) described in more detail in \cite{Daskin} is a simple and effective global optimization algorithm that models the influence of leaders in social groups as an optimization tool.
+The group leaders optimization algorithm (GLOA) described in more detail in \cite{Daskin} is a simple and effective global optimization algorithm that models the influence of leaders in social groups as an optimization tool.
 The general structure of the algorithm is made up by dividing the population into several disjunct groups each of which has its leader (the best member of the group) and members.
-The algorithm which is different from the earlier evolutionary algorithms and the pivot method algortihm \cite{PhysRevE.55.1162,Nigra1999433,serra:7170} consists of two parts.
+The algorithm which is different from the earlier evolutionary algorithms and the pivot method algorithm \cite{PhysRevE.55.1162,Nigra1999433,serra:7170} consists of two parts.
 In the first part, the member itself-the group leader with possible random part-and a new-created random solution are used to form a new member.
-If the formed new member is a better solution to the problem than the old member, it replaces the old one.
 This mutation is defined as:

-where $r_1$, $r_2$, and $r_3$ determines the rates of the portions of the old member, the group leader, and the new-created random solution; which form the new member, and sum to 1.
+where $r_1$, $r_2$, and $r_3$ determine the rates of the old member, the group leader, and the new-created random solution into the new formed member and they sum to 1.
+In our case, they are set as $r_1=0.8$ and $r_2=r_3=0.1$.
+The mutation for the values of the all angles in a numerical string is done according to the arithmetic expression: $angle_{new}=r_1\times angle_{old}+r_2\times angle_{leader}+r_3\times angle_{random}$, where $angle_{old}$, the current value of an angle, is mutated: $angle_{new}$ , the new value of the angle, is formed by combining a random value and the corresponding leader of the group of the angle and the current value of the angle with the coefficients $r_1$, $r_2$, and $r_3$.
+The mutation for the rest of the elements in the string means the replacement of its elements by the corresponding elements of the leader and a newly generated random string with the rates $r_2$ and $r_3$.

 In addition to the mutation, in each iteration for each group of the population one-way-crossover (also called the parameter transfer) is done between a chosen random member from the group and a random member from a different-random group.
 This operation is mainly replacing some random part of a member with the equivalent part of a random member from a different group.
-If new formed members give better solution to the problem, then they survive and replace the old members of the groups; otherwise, they do not.
-The amount of the transfer operation for each group is defined by a parameter called transfer rate.
-The values of the parameters of the algorithm used in the experiments are given in the next chapter.
-The flow chart of the algorithm for our optimization problem is drawn in Fig.\ref{fig:gloa}.
-The more information about the algorithm can be found in ref.\cite{Daskin}.
+The amount of the transfer operation for each group is defined by a parameter called transfer rate, here, which is defined as: $\frac{4\times max_{gates}}{2}-1$, where the numerator is the number of variables forming a numeric string in the optimization.